The 2023 HVAC Contractors Guide to Starting a HVAC Business from Scratch

-What you need to be wary of though is that margin volume for a small business can be just as important as margin percentage…you need to make as many raw dollars as possible so that you can pay your bills.
+What you need to be wary of, though is that margin volume for a small business can be just as important as margin percentage…

-Remember, the margin is not the same as markup.
-The difference being is that margin is sales minus the costs of goods or services sold.
-Markup is the amount by which the cost is increased to derive a selling price.
+✅ PRO TIP: Remember, the margin is not the same as markup.
+The difference is that margin is sales minus the costs of goods or services sold.
+Markup is the amount the cost increases to derive a selling price.

 Example: A 100% markup will only equate to a 50% margin.
 You can go wrong here in a big way, so be careful and understand those terms.